Frequently Asked Questions

 The Settlement Agreement in Sections 2.30, 2.31, 2.32, and 7.1-7.6 describes the Release, Released Claims, and Released Parties in necessary legal terminology, so please read these sections carefully.
 The Settlement Agreement is available here on this website or in the public Court records on file in the ECL Litigation.
 For questions regarding the Releases or Released Class Claims and what the language in the Settlement Agreement means, you can also contact one of the lawyers listed in Question 17 of the Notice (and FAQ 17 below) for free, or you can talk to your own lawyer at your own expense.

-11. How do I make a claim for a settlement benefit?
+How do I make a claim for a settlement benefit?

-12. What happens if my contact information changes after I submit a claim?
+What happens if my contact information changes after I submit a claim?

-If you change your mailing address or email address after you submitted a Claim Form, it is your responsibility to inform the Settlement Administrator of your updated information.
+If you change your mailing address or email address after you submit a Claim Form, it is your responsibility to inform the Settlement Administrator of your updated information.
 You may notify the Settlement Administrator of any changes through this website, here, or by email to Address-Update@ECLSettlement.com.

-14. Do I have a lawyer in this case?
+Do I have a lawyer in this case?

 Yes, the Court has appointed Russ Ferguson, Matthew Tilley, and Patrick Spaugh of Womble Bond Dickinson (US) LLP as counsel for the Physician Settlement Class (“Physician Class Counsel”).
 The Court has appointed Gary M. Klinger of Milberg Coleman Bryson Phillips Grossman, PLLC, Jean S. Martin of Morgan & Morgan Complex Litigation Group and Gary E. Mason of Mason LLP as counsel for the Patient Settlement Class (“Patient Class Counsel”).
 The Physician Class Counsel and Patient Class Counsel (together, “Class Counsel”) represent you and the Settlement Classes for the purposes of this Settlement.
 You may hire your own lawyer at your own cost and expense if you want someone other than Class Counsel to represent you in the ECL Litigation.

-15. How will Class Counsel be paid?
+How will Class Counsel be paid?

-16. Can I request to get out of the Settlement Class?
+Can I request to get out of the Settlement Class?

 No. Because insurance proceeds are Defendants’ only assets available to satisfy the claims of all the members of the Settlement Classes and the alleged damages exceed the available insurance proceeds, the Court certified the Settlement Classes under Rule 23(b)(1)(B).
 That rule allows for certification of a class when there is a limited fund available to satisfy all claims.
 As a result, under Rule 23(b)(1)(B), class members cannot “opt out” or request exclusion from the Settlement Classes because doing so would jeopardize the fair and equitable distribution of the limited fund available.

 Practically, this means that the Settlement and the Release of claims applies to everyone who is a member of the Settlement Classes, and you cannot request to be excluded to maintain your right to file a lawsuit or bring action against Defendants for claims related to the Data Breach.
-You could have objected to the Settlement, however, the deadline to object to the Settlement was January 15, 2024.

-21. What happens if I do nothing at all?
+What happens if I do nothing?

-If you are a member of the Physician Settlement Class and you did nothing, you will receive the benefit of the release by the Patient Settlement Class, the cessation of collection efforts by Defendants as outlined above, and the ability to terminate contracts with Defendants without any penalty and to receive assistance in transitioning to a new vendor.
+If you are a member of the Physician Settlement Class who did nothing, you will receive the benefit of the release by the Patient Settlement Class, the cessation of collection efforts by Defendants as outlined above, and the ability to terminate contracts with Defendants without any penalty and to receive assistance in transitioning to a new vendor.

-22. How do I get more information?
+How do I get more information?

 This website summarizes the Settlement.
 Complete details are provided in the Settlement Agreement.
 The Settlement Agreement and other related documents are available on this site here or by calling 1-877-328-5803 or by writing to: